-They are also not entitled to allocated local authority housing, or assistance from the local authority in relation to homelessness.
+They are also not entitled to local authority housing or assistance from the local authority in relation to homelessness.

 People who are subject to immigration control may require the support of an interpreter in their contact with adult social care (see Interpreting, Signing and Communication Needs).

-There are, additionally, other groups of migrants who may request subsistence and /or accommodation from the local authority, because they are not entitled to welfare benefits and local authority housing, and therefore require NRPF services.
-These may include:
+There are two other groups of migrants who may request subsistence and /or accommodation from the local authority, because they are not entitled to welfare benefits and local authority housing, and therefore require NRPF services.

-For more detailed information, see Practice Guidance for Local Authorities (England): Assessing and Supporting Adults who have No Recourse to Public Funds (NRPF Network, 2015).
+Secondly, asylum seekers and refused asylum seekers who have care and support needs.
+For more detailed information see Assessing and Supporting Adults who have No Recourse to Public Funds, No Recourse to Public Funds Network.

 The local authority is required to inform the Home Office of:

-This duty should be explained to adults upon presentation to the local authority.
+This duty should be explained to adults who present to the local authority.

-Section 21 of the Care Act 2014 provides that a local authority may not meet the needs for care and support of an adult or carer (and may not perform their duty to prevent the needs for care and support of an adult) to whom section 115 of the Immigration and Asylum Act 1999 (exclusion from benefits) applies and whose needs for care and support have arisen solely:
+The Care Act 2014 states a local authority may not meet the care and support needs of an adult or carer (nor prevent the needs for care and support of an adult) to whom the Immigration and Asylum Act 1999 applies and whose needs for care and support have arisen solely: